Carrapateira surf

 Bordeira Beach

-The Bordeira surf spot is unquestionably one of the most stunning in the whole region of Sagres.
+Bordeira is unquestionably one of the most stunning in the whole region of Sagres, and one of the most stunning beaches in the Algarve as a whole.
 A big dash of golden sand set beneath crumbling cliffs, it’s one that’s sure to take the breath away.
 It also offers some reliable conditions, with sets of 2 foot enough to get the whole bay working.
 There are some sucky shore dumps at low tide, but anything up halfway can be steep, hollow and fast.
 Lots of rips that will pull you northwards up the beach.
 Very pully at the rivermouth.

 Bordeira Point Break